Mangesh-P/apify-ntv-actor-facebook/README.md

 You can also deploy the project on your local machine to Apify without the need for the Git repository.

 1. Log in to Apify.
-You will need to provide your [Apify API Token](https://console.apify.com/account/integrations) to complete this action.
+You will need to provide your [Apify API Token](https://console.apify.com/account/integrations) to complete this action.(you need apify-cli)

     ```
+    sudo npm -g install apify-cli

     apify login
     ```